necmigunduz/marble-test/README.md

 - `bundle install`,
 - `rails db:migrate`,
 - `rails db:seed`,
-- `rails s -p 4000`
+- `rails s -p 4000`,
+- Open another terminal,
-- `cd ..`,
+- `cd marble-test`,
 - `cd client`,
 - `npm install`,
 - `npm start`.

 ## Usage
-- A user, after following the steps above to prepare and run the application, can answer questions, and see his or her score.
+- A user, after following the steps above to prepare and run the application, can answer questions, and see his or her score below the questions.

 ## Author